Torndeco/pyBEscanner/README.txt

 	* Multiple Servers ( No multi-threading support, it scans 1 at a time )
 	* Scans battlelogs
-	* Whitelist + Blacklist filters with regrex features http://docs.python.org/2/library/re.html
+	* Whitelist + Blanlist + Kicklist filters with regrex features http://docs.python.org/2/library/re.html
 	* Auto-purges logs as it scans, reduces need to re-scan
 	* Makes backup logs files & splits them up into folders based on date
 	* Makes actions logs i.e
 		scripts-bans.txt /
 		scripts-kicks.txt /
-		scripts-unknown-kicks.txt.
+		scripts-unknown.txt.
-	* Ability to pick per file different scan settings / disable Ban only for blacklisted code...
+	* Ability to pick per file different scan settings Standard       - Ban only for blanlisted code...
-		Ban only for blacklisted code + kick for unknown code entries...
+		Standard+Kick  - Ban only for blacklisted code
+					   + kick for unknown code entries...
-			(dont recommend atm)
-		Ban for all logged code that isnt in whitelist
+		Strict         - Ban for everything not in whitelist filter
-			(dont recommend atm)

 Directory Layout